tarnaldo88/GroundControlSystem/README.md

 # Ground Control System

-A professional Android application designed for the command, control, and monitoring of unmanned aerial vehicles.
+An Android application designed for the command, control, and monitoring of unmanned aerial vehicles.
 This system integrates real-time telemetry, mission planning, and data analysis tools into a unified Jetpack Compose interface.

 ## Key Features